 Gliadel® wafers

 Gliadel® wafers are small discs that contain the chemotherapy drug carmustine.
-They are about the size of a 5 pence (5p) coin.
-They are sometimes used to treat a type of brain tumour called a glioma.
-They are used along with surgery or radiotherapy, or both.
+They are about the size of a 5 pence (5p) coin and may be used to treat a type of brain tumour called a glioma.

-It is best to read this information with our information about chemotherapy for brain tumours and the type of brain tumour you have.
+It is best to read this information with our general information about chemotherapy and the type of brain tumour you have.

 How Gliadel wafers are given

 Usually, up to 8 wafers are used.
-The wafers release a chemotherapy drug called carmustine directly to the surrounding cells.
-This usually takes around 2 to 3 weeks.
-As they release the drug, the wafers dissolve.
+The wafers release a chemotherapy drug called carmustine directly to the surrounding cancer cells.
+As they release the drug, the wafers dissolve over a period of 2-3 weeks.
 This means they do not need to be removed.

 About side effects